Pupil premium grant expenditure: report to parents 2019/20

 Pupil Premium Provision

-During the period September 2018 – September 2019 the Pupil premium funding will be used to maintain the provisions that have been put in place since the funding began in 2012.
+During the period Sept 2019 – Sept 2020 the Pupil premium funding will be used to maintain many of the provisions that have been put in place since the funding began in 2012.
 The strategy of prioritising the pupils’ emotional, social and behavioural needs to ensure that they are ready to learn has been very successful in improving the attainment and progress of disadvantaged children.
 The amount of funding received this year is very similar to that received last year.

-- Two additional Playtime Support Assistants will help build up the children’s cooperative play skills to enable them to have successful break and lunchtimes allowing them to return to class ready to learn. (£9600 27% of the total cost of high-quality playground cover is charged to the Pupil Premium budget, however, in general, a much higher percentage of time is spent supporting vulnerable children on the playground.)
+- 12 Playtime Support Assistants will help build up the children’s cooperative play skills to enable them to have successful break and lunchtimes allowing them to return to class ready to learn. (£9600 27% of the total cost of high quality playground cover is charged to the Pupil Premium budget however in general a much higher percentage of time is spent supporting vulnerable children on the playground.)

 - The Pupil Support team remain the cornerstone of the additional support we provide for our vulnerable children.
-The team has been expanded from 10 to 12 members of staff.
+The team has remained at 12 members of staff.
 The role of the team is to support children with emotional and behavioural needs thus ensuring that they are able to be successful learners in the classroom.
 The team are flexible enough to respond to children’s individual needs supporting them both in and out of class on a 1:1 or small group basis. (£70000 40% of the cost of the team.)

 - Each week the Deputy Head (Inclusion) meets with the members of the pupil support team.
 The emotional and behavioural needs of the children are discussed and plans are put in place to support them. (£4000)